 Begin to study the format of the show.
 You want to understand how the show is created from a writer’s perspective.
 Ideally, you’ll want to not only watch as many episodes as you can, but you’ll also want to track down a few scripts of the show if possible.
 If you live in Los Angeles, there are a number of local booksellers that offer up episodes of numerous television shows.
-The Samuel French Hollywood Bookshop is one such example.
 If you live outside Los Angeles, simply type in the show you’re considering writing into Google with the word, “scripts” and more than likely, you’ll locate someone who (for a modest fee) will send you as many episode scripts as you need.

 Tip: Be sure NOT to get a “transcript” of a given show.
 A transcript is nothing more than the dialogue as it’s heard when it plays on television.
 You want an actual script that includes all dialogue, stage direction, and descriptions.

 Once you have a number of scripts in hand, begin to track how the show is structured.
 Is it a two, three or four act structure?
 Does it have an “A” story (main story) along with a “B” story (another story that’s usually less significant) or maybe even a “runner” or “C” story (a small storyline that unfolds in the background of a given episode)?
 What are the voices of each character like?
 What makes them unique?
 Do they have particular words they say or gestures they make or specific likes and dislikes?